Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 This washer added cost, however.
 Ingersoll soon eliminated it by the simple expedient of making the barrel’s end conical, giving the same results without the extra part.

 There were three surface finishes available: two chasing designs (checkerboard, illustrated by the middle of the three pens at the top of this article, and a repeating chevron design, illustrated by the bottom pen at the top and the first pen shown in this section) and a parallel-line “milleraies” pattern, illustrated by the upper pen at the top of this article and the partial photographs in this section.

 In about 1927, right around the time when Ingersoll was moving down the road from Newark to East Orange, and while continuing to produce metal pens, Ingersoll took a brief fling with celluloid, producing some attractive designs, but the company found that the celluloid tubing was not adequately sturdy when it was as thin as needed to make the dollar price point while still using a gold nib.
-Shown here are men’s and ladies’ celluloid Dollar Pens in Chinese red:
+Shown here are a pair of obvious Duofold knockoffs, men’s and ladies’ celluloid Dollar Pens in Chinese red:

 There were also models for $1.50 and $2.00 that included gold-plated furniture and screw-off blind caps to conceal the upholstery-tack knob, improving the pen’s overall appearance.
 Shown here are $2.00 oversize pens in Jade Green and black with a white cap-crown trim band.
 Note the blind cap in the upper photo of the black pen and the exposed knob in the middle black pen photo: